daffahilmyf/k8s-nixos-homelab/README.md

 ## Operational Notes

 - The base module reads the hashed root password from `secrets/root-password.yaml`; host files still enable password auth/root login for bootstrap convenience, so tighten those settings (keys-only auth, disable root login, enable firewall) once the cluster stabilizes.
-- Worker nodes inherit SSH enablement from the base module; if you need SSH on workers, ensure `services.openssh.enable = true` in their host configs.
+- Worker nodes inherit SSH enablement from the base module; once `custom.ssh.enforce = true`, password auth and root-password logins are disabled globally.
-- Worker bootstrap uses `scp` from `root@k3s-control-1` to copy the join token.
-Install SSH keys or adjust the unit if you require a different mechanism.
+- Workers point to `https://k3s-control-1:6443` by default; override `custom.cluster.apiServer` in any host file if your control-plane endpoint differs.
+- The k3s token now comes from `secrets/k3s-token.yaml`, so there’s no password-based `scp` during bootstrap.
+Update the secret when rotating cluster credentials.
-- The default host template reads `DEFAULT_STATIC_IPV4` so you can inject the installer’s IP without editing files; the root password hash comes from `secrets/root-password.yaml`, and SSH keys can be enforced via `custom.ssh.authorizedKeys` once you’re ready to disable passwords.
+- The default host template reads `DEFAULT_STATIC_IPV4` so you can inject the installer’s IP without editing files; the root password hash comes from `secrets/root-password.yaml`, and SSH keys are pushed via `custom.ssh.authorizedKeys`.

 Keep configurations under version control and update `flake.lock` as needed when bumping `nixpkgs` or `sops-nix`.